hyperledger-archives/grid-rfcs/text/0000-grid-primitives.md

 )
 ```

-An instance of this enum would be as follows:
+An instance of this enum, indicating "red", would be as follows:

 ```
 PropertyValue(
     name='color',
     data_type=PropertyDefinition.DataType.ENUM,
-    enum_value='white'
+    enum_value=1
 )
 ```

-Due to the use of protobuf, there is no valid default value, so not setting this
+Due to the use of protobuf, the default value for this property instance is `0`.
-value can either result in an error or can initialize the `enum_value` to one of
-the options in the property definition.
-This detail is left to the
+It is left to the smart-contract implementer to determine if this would result
-smart-contract implementer.
+in an error condition.

 ### Struct